 Setting: JD’s and Mitchell’s shabby room at The Mohigan Arms, a motel in the backwoods of Mineral County, West Virginia.

-The required materials for The Unfryable Meatness Of Being include:
+The Authorized Materials/Rehearsal Package for The Unfryable Meatness of Being consists of:

 16 Production Scripts / $190.00 (shipping included)